kayensmet/Self-driving-bicycle-2025-2026/docs/balance/index.md

 The first approach was a **flywheel mounted on the bike frame** (idea originated from: [Youtube Video](https://www.youtube.com/watch?v=2Z67NkvXIF4).
 The idea: spinning a heavy disc and varying its speed creates a gyroscopic reaction torque that counteracts the bike's lean angle.

-After detailed calculations (see presentation, slides 10–12), both a solid disc and a hollow ring configuration were evaluated across three tilt scenarios (5°, 10°, 15°). **Both configurations failed** — the required angular accelerations were physically unachievable with any reasonably priced motor, and the exotic actuators that could deliver the torque were far too expensive.
+After detailed calculations (see presentation, slides 10–12), both a solid disc and a hollow ring configuration were evaluated across three tilt scenarios (5°, 10°, 15°) with different centers of gravity. **Both configurations failed** the required angular accelerations were physically unachievable with any reasonably priced motor, and the exotic actuators that could deliver the torque weren't fast enough and super expensive for a prototype bicycle.

 ---